pliang279/lm-social-bias/README.md

 [11] Cho et al., On measuring gender bias in translation of gender-neutral pronouns.
 First Workshop on Gender Bias in Natural Language Processing 2019

-[12] Blodgett et al., Language (technology) is power: A critical survey of “bias” in nlp.
+[12] Blodgett et al., Language (technology) is power: A critical survey of “bias” in NLP.
 ACL 2020

 [13] Merity et al., Pointer sentinel mixture models.
 ICLR 2017